 Karen’s career has taken her to illustrious concert halls and opera houses all over the world.
-In 2015, she performed with the Athens State Orchestra for the season opener of the Megaron Concert Hall.
-In Tokyo’s Bunka Kaikan Concert Hall, she sang the leading soprano role in Hosokawa’s Vision of Lear in a production of the Munich Biennale.
-Further international engagements have led her to the Opéra national du Rhin, the Théâtre Athénée in Paris, and the opera houses of Lausanne, Linz, and Poznań.
+She has performed at the Athens Megaron and in Tokyo’s Bunka Kaikan Concert Hall, where she sang the leading soprano role in Hosokawa’s Vision of Lear in a production of the Munich Biennale.
+Further international engagements have led her to the Opéra national du Rhin in Strasbourg, the Théâtre Athénée in Paris, and the opera houses of Lausanne, Linz, and Poznań.
 Guest engagements in her native Germany include appearances at the state theaters of Nuremberg, Braunschweig, and Mainz, as well as at the opera houses of Weimar, Magdeburg, Halle, and Erfurt.

-Karen has collaborated with celebrated staging directors Götz Friedrich, Alexander von Pfeil, Hermann Schneider, and David McVicar, as well as with prominent conductors Enrico Calesso, Marko Letonja, Günther Neuhold, George-Elie Octors, and Rolf Reuter.
+Karen has collaborated with celebrated staging directors Götz Friedrich, Tatjana Gürbaca, Alexander von Pfeil, Hermann Schneider, and David McVicar, as well as with prominent conductors Enrico Calesso, Marko Letonja, Günther Neuhold, and Rolf Reuter.

-In addition to the standard repertoire, Karen has devoted herself to the interpretation of new music in partnership with living composers.
+Beyond the standard repertoire, Karen has devoted herself to the interpretation of new music in partnership with living composers.
 She recorded Adriana Hölszky’s complex theatrical composition »Monologue« for soprano solo on the Animato label, a project which she developed in creative collaboration with the composer.
-Her performances of new music have been broadcast on German television and radio stations such as Arte, 3Sat, and Deutschlandradio, as well as Japan’s NHK, France Musique, and Radio de la Suisse Romande.
+Her performances of new music have been broadcast on numerous television and radio stations such as Arte, 3Sat, and Deutschlandradio Kultur, as well as France Musique, Radio de la Suisse Romande, and NHK Japan.